flexile-white-logo

 • Gas measurement

-In the pig barn, researchers have access to camera weighing, gas measurement, InGris data, weight registrations and we perform manual tasks related to experiments.
+In the pig barn, researchers have access to camera weighing, gas measurement, InGris data, weight registrations, and we perform manual tasks related to experiments.

-Milk barn and milk production
+Dairy barn and milk production

-Climate measures
+Climate action

 Technical equipment in the barn

-Trials in the dairy barn
+Current experiments in the dairy barn

 A heat pump (air to air) has been installed to provide heat for heating common rooms.

-• TKS feeding system (picture)
+• TKS feeding system (photo)

 • Milking robot from DeLaval

-• Robot that scrapes manure
+• Robot scraping manure

 • Heat recovery on the milk tank